mauricelam/llama-cpp-python-beam-search/README.md

 # llama-cpp-python-beam-search
-Beam search implementation in llama-cpp-python
+Beam search implementation in llama-cpp-python (but the low-level API implementation is almost one-to-one to llama.cpp API, so it should be fairly easy to port to C++ if needed)

 ## Usage